XerProjects/Xer.Cqrs/README.md

 # Xer.Cqrs
-Simple CQRS/ES infrastructure library
+Simple CQRS library

-This project composes of components for implementing the CQRS pattern (Command Handling, Query Handling, and Event Handling), or Event Sourcing.
-This library was built with simplicity and pluggability in mind.
+This project composes of components for implementing the CQRS pattern (Command Handling, Query Handling, and Event Handling).
+This library was built with simplicity, modularity and pluggability in mind.

 ## Features
 * Dispatch commands to their registered command handler (through CommandDispatcher).